Site Manager (360) 268-1818, Billing Office (360) 268-2094

 We’ve Got You Covered

-Money Saver Self Storage wants you to have the best storage experience possible.
+Money Savers Self Storage wants you to have the best storage experience possible.
 To make the process a bit easier for you, we figured you’d like to know all the ins and outs of packing.

 Self-Storage is a convenient, safe, and inexpensive way to store your belongings.
 Proper planning will make for an efficient and cost-effective storage experience.
 If you plan to frequently use the unit, a larger space may be more convenient than one packed to capacity.
 Here are some things to consider when packing a temporary self-storage unit that will minimize your space requirements, and prevent damage to your possessions.